iamsohel/machine-learning/intro.md

   audio            |       text transcripts      |       speech recognition

   add, user info   |       click?(0/1)            |       online advertising

+- Regression(Predict a number from infinitely many possible outputs): Housing price prediction:
+  - We can predict a housing price that has the dataset like size in sqft and price in

 ### Unsupervised Learning
 #### Recommender systems
 #### Reinforcement learning